Eflynn01102/ddes-smart-meter-app/README.md

  Initialize each client with existing readings on startup.

+## Alerts

+Need to add the documentation for this bit.

+## Ingestion

+Need to add the documentation for this bit.

 ## Project & submission

  GitHub repo with visible contributions from all members; build/run instructions.